Statistical Inference for Maximin Effects: Identifying Stable Associations across Multiple Studies: Simulation Results

 We compute $ \text{Coverage Error}=|\text{Empirical Coverage} - 95\%|, $ with the empirical coverage computed based on 500 simulations.
 We report the ratio of the average length of our proposed CI to that of the normality CI in \eqref{eq: normality CI}.
-For each simulation setting, we average the coverage error and the length ratio over different combinations of $\delta\in \{0,0.1,0.5,1,2\}$ and $n\in \{200,300,500\}$. \footnote{For setting 5, instead of averaging over $\delta\in \{0,0.1,0.5,1,2\}$, we take an average with respect to the {\rm perb} parameter; see more details in Section \ref{sec: additional simulation setting} in the supplement. }

-In Table \ref{tab: summary}, we summarize the average coverage error and length ratio over different settings.
+For each setting, we average the coverage error and the length ratio over different combinations of $\delta\in \{0,0.1,0.5,1,2\}$ and $n\in \{200,300,500\}$. \footnote{For setting 5, instead of averaging over $\delta\in \{0,0.1,0.5,1,2\}$, we take an average with respect to the {\rm perb} parameter; see more details in Section \ref{sec: additional simulation} in the supplement. } In Table \ref{tab: summary}, we summarize the average coverage error and length ratio over different settings.
 Since our proposed CIs generally achieve 95\% for $n\geq 200$, the coverage errors mainly result from over-coverage instead of under-coverage.
 For settings 3(a), 4(a), and 5, the empirical coverage of our proposed CI is nearly 95\%, and the corresponding length ratios for settings 4(a) and 5 are near 1.
-For settings 3(b), 6, and 7, our proposed CIs are over-coverage, but the average length ratios are at most $1.864.$ More detailed results for these settings are presented in the following and Section \ref{sec: additional simulation} in the supplement.
+For settings 3(b) and 6, our proposed CIs are over-coverage, but the average length ratios are at most $1.864.$

+In the following, we demonstrate the dependence of our sampling method on $n$ and $\delta$ and compare the maximin effects with and without covariate shifts.
+We provide more details in Section \ref{sec: additional simulation} in the supplement, including settings with a larger group number $L$, a larger dimension $p$, and the regression models with perturbed effects or opposite effects.

-For setting 1, we plot in Figure \ref{fig: setting 1} the empirical coverage and CI length over $\delta \in \{0,0.1,0.5,1,2\}.$ Our proposed CIs achieve the desired coverage level for $n\geq 200.$ The CIs get shorter with increasing $n$ or $\delta$: the lengths of CIs for $\delta=2$ are around half of those for $\delta=0$.
-This shows that a positive $\delta$ is effective in reducing the length of the CI in setting 1, which is unstable and has a large instability measure as shown in Table \ref{tab: stable}.
+{\bf Dependence on $n$ and $\delta$.} For setting 1, we plot in Figure \ref{fig: setting 1} the empirical coverage and CI length over $\delta \in \{0,0.1,0.5,1,2\}.$ Our proposed CIs achieve the desired coverage level for $n\geq 200.$ The CIs get shorter with increasing $n$ or $\delta$: the lengths of CIs for $\delta=2$ are around half of those for $\delta=0$.
+This shows that a positive $\delta$ effectively reduces the CI length in setting 1, where the maximin integration is unstable.

+We modify Algorithm \ref{algo: SAR} to two extra scenarios: (1) $\Sigma^{\T}$ is known; (2) no covariate shift between the target and source populations.
+In both scenarios, we present how to construct a debiased estimator $\widehat{\Gamma}^{\T}$ in Section \ref{sec: high-dim Gamma} in the supplement.
+We then implement Algorithm \ref{algo: SAR} with the modified $\widehat{\Gamma}^{\T}$.
+We shall refer to the corresponding methods as Algorithm \ref{algo: SAR} with known $\Sigma^{\T}$ and Algorithm \ref{algo: SAR} with no covariate shift.